 Best Protein Sources for Vegans and Vegetarians

-For most people with a 2000 calorie intake, the current daily value (%DV) stands at 50 grams of protein.
-High protein vegetables are brussels sprouts, lentils, edamame, chickpeas, pinto beans, green peas, lima beans, asparagus, artichokes, chia seeds (sabja), baked potatoes, asparagus, legumes, peanuts, chana dal and many more that we will cover in detail below.
+For those on a 2000-calorie daily diet, the recommended daily protein value (%DV) stands at 50 grams.
+Notable vegetable sources with high protein content encompass brussels sprouts, lentils, edamame, chickpeas, pinto beans, green peas, asparagus, artichokes, chia seeds (also referred to as sabja), baked potatoes, legumes, peanuts, chana dal, and more, which we will delve into extensively later.

 Amount of Protein: 18 grams per cup - boiled

 Lentils fall under the legume family and are not vegetables technically.
 Lentils are the most inexpensive, readily available vegetarian, and vegan-friendly best veg for protein.
 Dry lentils can be cooked in under 15 minutes if pressure-cooked with water without pre-soaking.
 You can add some chopped veggies such as tomatoes, onions, green chilled and cook with turmeric and salt as per your taste.
 Lentils can be used to prepare Middle Eastern-style lentil soups too!
 Make sure to include turmeric due to the benefits of turmeric in Ayurveda.

 Amount of Protein: 18.5 grams per cup (steamed)

 Edamame is delicious and is one of the high-protein vegetables.
 It tastes yummy not just at your favourite Asian restaurant but also at your home; steamed and sprinkled with some sea salt.
 Every time you crave a deep-dish pizza, try eating a cup of cooked edamame as it is one of the best protein food veg.